toduyen/Document-Project/README.md

 </ul>
 ```
 Now React knows that the element with key '2014' is the new one, and the elements with the keys '2015' and '2016' have just moved.

+> Keys should be stable, predictable, and unique.
+Unstable keys (like those produced by Math.random()) will cause many component instances and DOM nodes to be unnecessarily recreated, which can cause performance degradation and lost state in child components.